1080p vs 1440p: Which One Is Better? & Why?

 Pros Of 1080p

-1080p displays are easier to carry around because they are lighter and take up less space compared to 1440p ones.
+1080p displays are easier to carry because they are lighter and take up less space than 1440p ones.

 They are ideal for watching videos online or playing mobile games that don’t require much processing power.